evantoh/customer_management/README.md

-# customer_management
-managing customer information.
 # Customer Relationship Management API

 This Django project implements a RESTful API for managing customer information, businesses, locations, and their relationships.

 ## Features

-- CRUD operations for customers, businesses, locations and customer-business-locations
+- CRUD operations for customers, businesses, locations, and customer-business-locations
-- Managing relationships between customers,business and location
+- Managing relationships between customers, businesses, and locations
 - RESTful API endpoints for creating, retrieving, updating, and deleting data

 ## Authentication